 Daniel teaches civil procedure at Victoria University of Wellington, convenes the NZLS Civil Litigation and Tribunals Committee and is a member of the Rules Committee

-Bathurst Resources Ltd v L&M Coal Holdings NZCA 186, NZHC 2127 Acted in significant contract law case involving US$40m debt claim and arguments concerning interpretation, implication and proper exercise of contractual discretions.
+BATHURST RESOURCES LTD v L&M COAL HOLDINGS NZSC 85, NZCA 186, NZHC 2127 Acted in landmark contract law case involving US$40m debt claim and arguments concerning interpretation principles and implication of terms.